promitbasak/Nurse_Care_Activity_Recognition_Challenge_2020/readme.md

 This project is used as a submission to the [2nd Nurse Care Activity Recognition Challenge 2020](https://abc-research.github.io/nurse2020/)
 Our team achieved the second place in this competition.

+The data for this repository can be found at [IEEE Dataport](https://ieee-dataport.org/open-access/nurse-care-activities-datasets-laboratory-and-real-field).

 Team Name: Team Apophis

 Team Members: